-- To the briefly simmered soak water (see recipe below) add a 6″ (or greater) piece of kombu seaweed.
+- To the cooking water, or this chili’s bone broth, add a 6″ (or greater) piece of kombu seaweed.
 It will not add a fishy flavor but helps to alkalinize the water, breaking down oligosaccharides, adding minerals, elements and B vitamins, as well as adding a hearty umami (savory meat) flavor.
 Kombu can also be used during the beans’ cooking stage.
 If so, it will melt into the stew and become an added aid for digestion.

 - Many sources, even reputable ones, suggest soaking beans in an acid medium overnight.
 While there are two to three varieties of beans that benefit from this, aciduated soaking water renders white beans hard.
 Use plain water for soaking overnight.

-I hope you enjoy this classic.
-I have a few variations below, depending on how fast and easy you need the recipe to be, as well as your dietary restrictions.
+I hope you enjoy this classic White Bean Chicken Chili recipe.
 Overall, it has a super quick prep time and is no-fuss and yet has many layers of flavor and creaminess.

 - 3 cups white beans dried